 After Hours Transport

 If your student is having a life-threatening situation and they live in on campus housing, they should inform their Resident Assistant (RA) immediately.
 The RA can assist in contacting DPS to transport the student to an area hospital if needed.
-If they need to contact DPS directly while on campus, they can call them at (213) 740-4321.
+If your student needs to contact DPS directly while on campus, they can call them at (213) 740-4321.
 We do not advise that the student travels on their own if they are in need of medical help or are having a mental health crisis.

-If the student lives off campus and is having a life-threatening emergency, they should dial 911 for assistance.
+If the student lives off campus and is having a life-threatening emergency, they should dial 911 immediately for assistance.

 Appointments & Access to Health Center